lml/lev/README.md

 Other than that, all a routine has to do is implement an "exec" method (typically `protected`) that takes arbitrary arguments and that adds errors to an internal array-like "errors" object and outputs to a "outputs" hash.
 Two convenience methods are provided for adding errors:

+Errors can be recorded in a number of ways.
+You can manually add errors to the built-in `errors` object:

+    errors.add(true, code: :search_terms_incorrect)

+The first parameter to the `add` call says whether or not the error should be fatal for the running of the routine (no more work should be done and the transaction should be rolled back).
+Otherwise, the arguments after that are a hash that can contain values for the following keys:

+* `:code` A symbol indicating the kind of error that occurred
+* `:data` Any data that is useful for understanding the error (`:code`-specific)
+* `:kind` If you don't set this, it will default to `:lev` for Lev-generated errors, and `:activerecord` for ActiveRecord-generated errors
+* `:message` A human-readable error message
+* `:offending_inputs` An array of symbols indicating which inputs caused the error (if any); if there is only one symbol, you can specify it as a lone symbol instead of a symbol in a one-element array.

-Two methods are provided for adding errors: `fatal_error` and `nonfatal_error`.
+Two convenience methods are also provided for adding errors: `fatal_error` and `nonfatal_error`.
+These have the same interface as `errors#add` except they provide the first `is_fatal` boolean argument for you.
-Both take a hash of args used to create an Error and the former stops routine execution.
 In its current implementation, `nonfatal_error` may still cause a routine higher up in the execution hierarchy to halt running.

+Here's an example setting an error and an output:

     class MyRoutine
       lev_routine